 COLLEGE – Finished career with 4,146 all-purpose yards at Toledo and set school records with 222 receptions for 2,776 yards and 25 touchdown grabs in 50 contests from 2001-04…Also gained 902 yards on 42 kickoff returns and 399 yards and two touchdowns on punt returns…Only player in Toledo record books to gain over 1,000 yards receiving twice and set a school mark with 14 TD grabs as a senior…First-team All-Mid American Conference selection his final two seasons…Majored in business.

-New Orleans Saints WR Lance Moore speaks with reporters after the team’s game against the Seattle Seahawks on Monday, December 2, 2013.
-(New Orleans Saints video)
+New Orleans Saints WR Lance Moore speaks with reporters on Monday, January 14, 2014 (New Orleans Saints video)